ADnothing/model_galaxy/README.md

 models : defins the diffrent model used for this project modeling : contain the function 'plots' that plot the datas with the chosed models with optimized
-           parameters and their variances main : if you have the data.csv file in the right path, ask you the model you want to test and uses the function 'plots'
+           parameters and their variances best_scen : code written by Damien Le Borgne with a modification to save in .csv the data collected (don't work alone, need other files and code from Damien Le Borgne) main : if you have the data.csv file in the right path, ask you the model you want to test and uses the function 'plots'